 Elder Villages in the Puget Sound Area

 Eastside Friends of Seniors

-- Transportation to medical appointments and social visits, assistance with shopping and errands, home and yard chores, and service referrals
+- Transportation to medical appointments, assistance with shopping and errands, friendly phone calls, home and yard chores, and service referrals

 - Free, donations accepted